 When to see your doctor about your child’s diarrhoea

 It’s always a good idea to see your doctor if your child has diarrhoea, especially if your child is under three months old.

-The most important thing when treating diarrhoea is to make sure that your child has enough to drink.
-Give your child only small drinks, but give drinks often.
-The best fluid to use is an oral rehydration fluid such as Gastrolyte, which can be bought over the counter from a pharmacy.
+Give your child small amounts to drink often.
+It’s best to use an oral rehydration fluid like Gastrolyte®, Hydralyte™, Pedialyte® or Repalyte®.
+You can buy these fluids over the counter from a pharmacy.
 These products might come as premade liquid, powder or icy poles for freezing.
 Make sure that you make up the liquid carefully according to the instructions on the packet.